xinzhuo20/O-1A-Report-with-CV/README.md

 uvicorn main:app --reload
 ```

-4. Open your browser at http://127.0.0.1:8000/docs to upload your file.
+4. Open your browser at http://127.0.0.1:8000/docs to upload your pdf file.
 You can see the results from the generated html file.